imarkwick/cv/README.md

 ## Code examples
 ### [Oodls](https://github.com/imarkwick/oodls)
 Charity web app designed to help reduce food waste.
-It was built using Rails and Gmaps, and designed mobile-first using Foundation.
+It was built using Rails and GMaps, and designed mobile-first using Foundation.
 Follow the link to view the app hosted on [Heroku](http://oodls.io/)

 ### [Sleazy](https://github.com/imarkwick/sleazy)
 Music web app to listen to tunes and compile playlists of your top 10 tracks.
-Built using Rails and Angular, with the Soundcloud api to provide a database of tracks and artists for users to search through.
+It was built using Rails and Angular, with the Soundcloud api to provide a database of tracks and artists for users to search through.

 ### [Chitter](https://github.com/imarkwick/chitter)
 Sinatra and Ruby web app to post comments in a public news feed contributed to by all users.